blizzlike-org/core/README.md

   Any World of Warcraft® content and materials mentioned or referenced are copyrighted by Blizzard Entertainment, Inc. or its licensors.
-  CMaNGOS project is not affiliated with Blizzard Entertainment, Inc. or its licensors.
+  [unknown] project is not affiliated with Blizzard Entertainment, Inc. or its licensors.

-  Some third-party libraries CMaNGOS uses have other licenses, that must be upheld.
+  Some third-party libraries [unknown] uses have other licenses, that must be upheld.
 These libraries are located within the dep/ directory

-  In addition, as a special exception, the CMaNGOS project gives permission to link the code of its release of MaNGOS with the OpenSSL project's "OpenSSL" library (or with modified versions of it that use the same license as the "OpenSSL" library), and distribute
+  In addition, as a special exception, the [unknown] project gives permission to link the code of its release of MaNGOS with the OpenSSL project's "OpenSSL" library (or with modified versions of it that use the same license as the "OpenSSL" library), and distribute